Homogeneous Riemannian manifolds with non-trivial nullity: Introduction

 Given a Riemannian manifold $M$ with curvature tensor $R$ and a point $p\in M$, the \textsl{nullity subspace} $\nu_p$ of $M$ at $p$ is defined as the subset of $T_pM$ consisting of those vectors that annihilate $R$, i.e.,

 The concept of nullity of the curvature tensor was first introduced by Chern and Kuiper in \cite{CK}.
 For a general Riemannian manifold, the dimension of the nullity subspace at a point $p$, called the \textsl{index of nullity} at $p$, might change from point to point.
-In the open and dense subset $\Omega$ of $M$, where the index of nullity is locally constant, $q\mapsto \nu _q$ is an autoparallel distribution, with flat (totally geodesic) integral manifolds.
-Moreover, in the open subset of $\Omega$, where the index of nullity attains its minimum, the integral manifolds of $\nu$ are complete (cf. \cite{M}).
+In the open and dense subset $\Omega$ of $M$ where the index of nullity is locally constant, $q\mapsto \nu _q$ is an autoparallel distribution with flat (totally geodesic) integral manifolds (the so-called leaves of the nullity).
+Moreover, in the open subset of $\Omega$ where the index of nullity attains its minimum, the integral manifolds of $\nu$ are complete (cf. \cite{M}).
 The distribution $\nu$ of $\Omega$ is called the \textit{nullity distribution} of $M$.
-We will say that the nullity is trivial, if it is the tangent space to a local de Rham flat factor of $\Omega$, i.e. $M$ locally splits off the leaves of the nullity.
+We say that the nullity (distribution) $\nu$ is trivial if it is the tangent space to a local de Rham flat factor of $\Omega$, i.e. $\nu$ is a parallel distribution with respect to the Levi-Civita connection or equivalently $M$ locally splits off the leaves (i.e. the integral manifolds) of the nullity distribution.
+If $\nu = \{0\}$ we also say that $\nu$ is trivial (in this case there must exist no local de Rham flat factor of $\Omega$).

-Manifolds with positive index of nullity have been studied by different authors (see for example \cite{M}, \cite{M2}, \cite{G}, \cite{CM} and more recently, \cite {Sz}, \cite{BVK} and \cite{FZ}).
+Manifolds with positive index of nullity have been studied by different authors (see for example \cite{M}, \cite{M2}, \cite{G}, \cite{CM}, \cite{Ro1}, \cite{Ro2} and more recently, \cite {Sz}, \cite{BVK} and \cite{FZ}).
 The existence of non-trivial nullity has strong geometric implications.
 In particular, for the so-called CN2 manifolds, i.e., with codimension of the nullity at most two.

 In this paper we study the nullity of an irreducible homogeneous Riemannian manifold $M= G/H$.
 Since the curvature tensor $R$ is invariant under isometries, $M$ has constant index of nullity and so $\nu$ is a well defined $G$-invariant autoparallel and flat distribution of $M$.
 No progress had been made in this direction, except for some special cases where the nullity turned out to be trivial, i.e. parallel (see, for instance, \cite {CFS}).
 Moreover, it was not known whether an irreducible homogeneous space with non-trivial nullity could exist.